- Tampa, FL

 - Lost Loved One: Adenocarcinoma, Pancreatic Cancer

 - Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 4 years ago, Male, Stage IV

 - View this journey (82 Experiences)

 - Caregiver: Squamous Cell Carcinoma, Lung Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 6 years ago, Male, Stage IIB
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: almost 7 years ago, Male, Stage IIB

 - View this journey (1 Experience)